merchise/xotl.fl/docs/source/narrative/language.rst

    >>> parse('forall a b. (a, b)')
    <TypeScheme: forall a b. (a, b)>

-Also, the classmethod `~xotl.fl.types.TypeScheme.from_typeexpr`:meth: creates type schemes from other types expressions:
+Also, the classmethod `~xotl.fl.ast.types.TypeScheme.from_typeexpr`:meth: creates type schemes from other types expressions:

    >>> from xotl.fl.ast.types import TypeScheme
    >>> TypeScheme.from_typeexpr(parse('(a, b)')) == parse('forall a b. (a, b)')